BenMSmith/BenMSmith.github.io/_posts/2022-08-18-Gamera-vs-Jiger.md

 <p align="center"><img src="/assets/images/gamera_jiger/19.jpeg" width="400"></p>

+Caramel, much like the glaze for last month's [Texas Sheet Cake](/2022/07/30/Demon-Squad), is all about timing and being prepared.

 <p align="center"><img src="/assets/images/gamera_jiger/20.jpeg" width="400"><img src="/assets/images/gamera_jiger/21.jpeg" width="400"><img src="/assets/images/gamera_jiger/22.jpeg" width="400"></p>

+We need white miso for this (which should be available at your local asian market for a few bucks).
+I had 2 Tbsp of the stuff and ½ cup of cream ready to go on the sidelines while I mixed ¼ cup of water and ¾ cup granulated sugar in a saucepan.
+After an initial mix, you need to just let the sugar melt, swirling the pan occasionally as the mixture goes from clear-ish to an amber-y brown, like so:

 <p align="center"><img src="/assets/images/gamera_jiger/23.jpeg" width="300"><img src="/assets/images/gamera_jiger/24.jpeg" width="300"><img src="/assets/images/gamera_jiger/25.jpeg" width="300"><img src="/assets/images/gamera_jiger/26.jpeg" width="300"></p>

+Once it's at this stage, take it off the heat, pour in the cream, and whisk until combined, putting it back over low heat if everything seizes up.
+If you want this to really thicken up (I wanted a looser caramel for the drizzle, but I'd maybe go thicker next time I make these), add a couple tablespoons of butter once it goes amber and whisk those in first before adding the cream off-heat.

+Once that's set, also whisk in your miso until everything is smooth.
+I failed to photograph any of this because my focus needed to be on, uh, _actually whisking this_.

 <p align="center"><img src="/assets/images/gamera_jiger/27.jpeg" width="400"></p>

+Spatula this into a small container and let sit for 15-20 minutes to further thicken as it cools.
+Once that's done, drizzle with a small spoon over your cookies.
+They kind of look like Gamera Shells!

 <p align="center"><img src="/assets/images/gamera_jiger/turtle_meat.jpeg" width="400"><img src="/assets/images/gamera_jiger/turtle_closeup.jpeg" width="400"></p>

 ----

 ## Double-Chocolate Miso Caramel Turtle Cookies
+_adapted from Flour bakery's Double-Chocolate Rye Cookies and [Food52's Miso Caramel Sauce](https://food52.com/recipes/18618-miso-caramel)_

 ### Ingredients